 No one likes complicated guidance that takes a long story (and countless tangents) to understand.
 Most of us are drawn to the quickest, easiest solution to our problems, not a long-winded explanation.
 So why are so many companies creating complicated websites full of jargon with no obvious indication of what their company does?
 Successful websites always include a simple statement clarifying exactly what they do at the beginning of their website.

 There is no need for complicated jargon and paragraphs that never seem to end to explain what your company does.
 Think simply.
 Imagine you’re trying to explain what your company does to a small child.
-They have an attention span of about two minutes and have very little knowledge about your industry.
+They have short attention spans — and very little knowledge about your industry.
 What are you going to say to get them to understand?
 While most of your customers likely aren’t small children, it’s important to understand that they aren’t as knowledgeable as you are about your business or industry.
 Don’t fall victim to the curse of knowledge by assuming that everyone else has the same amount of knowledge you do.
 Make your statement short, simple, and to the point, like the ones below:

 Okay, here is where your opinion matters a little.
 What is your goal when creating your website?
 What are you trying to get your target audience to do?
 Whatever it is you would like your customers to do — buy now, request a consultation, schedule an appointment, or start here — needs to be located at the top right corner of your website.